grisov/quickDictionary/readme.md

 3. Go to the "Speech" section of the NVDA settings using NVDA+Ctrl+V and configure the desired voice synthesizer to be saved in the selected profile.
 Then press "Ok" button.
 4. Save the configured synthesizer in the selected profile - press NVDA+Y and then V. You will hear a message about the successful saving of the voice synthesizer profile.

+Note: You can also perform this and other operations in the dialog "Voice Synthesizers Profiles...".

 ### Activate voice synthesizer by default
-To return to using the default voice synthesizer, press NVDA+Y, then press R. This will restore the default voice synthesizer and you will hear its name and the selected voice.
+To return to using the voice synthesizer that was set when NVDA started, press NVDA+Y, then press R. This will restore the default voice synthesizer and you will hear its name and the selected voice.

 ### Switch between profiles
-As mentioned earlier, you can switch between voice synthesizers profiles using the number keys.
+As mentioned earlier, you can switch between voice synthesizers profiles using the number keys in the add-on control mode.
 If the profile already has previously saved voice synthesizer settings, the corresponding voice will be activated and you will hear a message with information about the number of the activated profile, the name of the synthesizer and the name of the voice.
 Otherwise, if the selected profile does not yet contain any data - a message will be displayed only about its number and the synthesizer will not switch.

 Note: In either case, you can return to default voice using the R key in add-on control mode (NVDA+Y).

+### Switch to the previous voice synthesizer
+You can quickly return to the previous voice synthesizer by pressing the B key in the addon control mode.

 ### Notification of the currently selected profile
 To hear which profile is currently selected, use the G key in add-on control mode (NVDA+Y).
 If the profile contains voice synthesizer settings, the name of the synthesizer and voice will be announced in addition to the number.
 Otherwise, you will only hear the active profile number.

-### Announce a list of all customized voice synthesizers profiles
-To listen to a list of all voice synthesizers profiles that have been configured before, press the P key in add-on control mode (NVDA+Y).
-For each profile will be announced its number, synthesizer name, voice name, and the language associated with that profile.

-Note: By default, the associated language is set to "- Immutable language -".
-This means that switching to this synthesizer will not be performed.
-The process of changing the associated language for each profile will be described below.

 ### Delete settings from the selected profile
 To delete the voice synthesizer settings from the currently selected profile, use the Delete key in add-on control mode (NVDA+Y).